 The Canons of Dort, or more formally The Decision of the Synod of Dort on the Five Main Points of Doctrine in Dispute in the Netherlands, are not an abstract theological treatise.
 Not only were the canons written in response to the day’s hot-button issue, but they were designed to be used by pastors in the local church.
 They include suggestions for teaching a congregation about election and reassurances for parents whose infant children have died.

 The canons aren’t intended to be a summation of all Reformed doctrine.
 More like a footnote to the Belgic Confession, they serve as further explanation to some of its points.

 A few notes about the Canons of Dort as they appear here:

 - You’ll see four sections, but the canons actually respond to the five articles of the 1610 Remonstrance, which spells out the opposing view.
 The writers combined their response to the third and fourth articles, calling it “the Third and Fourth Main Points of Doctrine.”

 - Each of the main points consists of two parts: an explanation of the Reformed doctrine on the subject and a rejection of the opposing view.
 The RCA doesn’t give confessional status to the Rejection of Errors, but because they help interpret the canons, the text is included.

 - The biblical quotations are translations from the original Latin and don’t correspond to current versions of the Bible.

-The biblical quotations in the Canons are translations from the original Latin and so do not always correspond to current versions.
-Though not in the original text, subheadings have been added to the positive articles and to the conclusion in order to facilitate study of the Canons.
+- Though not in the original text, subheadings have been added to the articles and to the conclusion to make it more readable.